HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

 !!!important
-    - Setting the `probeURL` to a path that is slow or unreliable can cause the pod to restart.
-Change the path only if it is necessary for your specific use case.
     - Carefully pick the values for `customProbeURL`, `timeoutSeconds`, and `initialDelaySeconds`.
-If the page referenced by the `probeURL` takes significant time to load while the DX server is initializing, the probe could fail repeatedly, leading to a restart loop.
+If the page referenced by the `customProbeURL` takes significant time to load while the DX server is initializing, the probe could fail repeatedly, leading to a restart loop.
 Refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) for more details on what to consider when defining a probe.